 Local experts you can trust.Find an ELP

-"Don’t feel that you need to buy something just because you’re out of it.
-Shop your pantry and fridge for substitutes first.
-Make your meal plans around what you already have." — Carla A.
+“Don’t feel like you need to buy something just because you’re out of it.
+Raid your pantry and fridge for substitutes first.
+Make your meal plans around what you already have.” — Carla A.

 3. Start freezing and storing meals now.

-"Cook big meals and divide leftovers into portions and freeze.
+“Cook big meals and divide leftovers into portions and freeze them.
 Freeze as much as you can from your shopping.
-Nothing beats already having it." — Anthony R.
+Nothing beats already having it.” — Anthony R.

 “I use tally marks to keep track of what I’m spending, and I always round up every item.
 Even if the item is $1.29, it gets two tally marks.
 That way, by the time I check out, I’m both aware of approximately what to expect and surprised to still be under what I wanted to spend.” — Jilian H.

 “Use the envelope system and put unnecessary items at the end of the counter.
 I would tell the cashier I only had a certain amount of money to spend and to stop when I got to that point.
 Instead of it being an embarrassment, it was a bonding moment for me and the cashier when I made my goal, or even if it didn’t work out.” — Jan B.

 “Our grocery store offers ‘scan it.’
 You can walk around with a scanner and scan your items as you shop.
 It keeps a total for you so you’re never surprised at the register—and you can decide if you really need certain things.” — Jamie M.